Sugar-free candy is often significantly more expensive than regular candy — sometimes costing 2–3 times more for the same size.

 Sugar-free sweets contain sweetener alternatives and additional ingredients to reproduce standard sweet treats’ flavor and texture.
 Regular consumption of sugar-free candies still needs control because they can affect blood sugar control even with minimal effects.

-Is Sugar-Free Candy Better for You?
+Is Sugar-Free Candy Really Sugar-Free?

 Some People wonder, “Is sugar-free candy bad for you?”
 Sugar-free sweet also comes with its advantages and disadvantages.
 It is marketed as a healthier option when compared to traditional candies.

-Pros
+1. Pros

 - Suitable for Individuals Monitoring Sugar Intake – If you are a diabetic or simply someone trying to cut down sugar intake, sugar-free candies can be a great treat without putting your blood glucose level at risk.
 These products generally have a lower glycemic sugar substitute and are better for sugar level management.